 While a hurricane can be very frightening, having a plan in place and keeping informed of weather patterns can help ensure that it won’t be a disaster.
 Hope for the best but plan for the worst.

 Florida’s liquid sunshine might be a daily dose of downpour disappointment, but it does not have to ruin the day.
 A bit of preparation and awareness can save the day.
-In some cases, arrival of afternoon rains might even mean shorter wait time for popular attractions.
+In some cases, the arrival of afternoon rains might even mean a shorter wait time for popular attractions.